-Disconnect the IR cable and the two T6 screws on the IR board.
+Disconnect the IR cable and remove the two T6 screws on the IR board.
 Lift the IR board from its mounting bracket.

-Using a Torx T6 screwdriver, remove the two IR board mounting screws.
-Remove the IR board mounting bracket from the logic board.
+If necessary, use a Torx T6 screwdriver to remove the IR board mounting bracket.

-3. Note: If you are replacing the IR cable, you must remove the optical drive and disconnect the cable from the logic board.
+3. Note: If you are replacing the IR /camera cable, you must remove the optical drive and disconnect the cable from the logic board.